Toemmsche/cpeediff/README.md

 # cpeediff

-Command line tool to calculate and visualize the difference between two business process trees conforming to the [CPEE](https://cpee.org) syntax.
-This tool is part of my bachelor's thesis at the Technical University of Munich (TUM).
+Diff tool for business process models conforming to the [CPEE](https://cpee.org) notation.
+This project is part of my bachelor's thesis at the Technical University of Munich (TUM).

 ## Prerequisites

-- Node 16 or higher
+- Linux
+- Node.js 16.x.x

+Although not explicitly tested, CpeeDiff should also work with Node.js 15.x.x.
 ## Installation

-To install as a command line utility, run `npm install -g @toemmsche/cpeediff`.
+To install globally and as a command line utility, run `npm install -g @toemmsche/cpeediff`.
 To verify that the symbolic link to the main.js file has been created, run `cpeediff --help`.

-If you want to use CpeeDiff as a module, navigate to your project folder and run `npm install @toemmsche/cpeediff`.
+If you want to use CpeeDiff for a single project only, navigate to your project folder and run `npm install @toemmsche/cpeediff`.

+If you want to install from source, clone this repository, navigate to it, and run `npm install`.
+This should place all the necessary dependencies in the `node_modules` directory.
 ## Usage

 ### From the command line

-- `cpeediff --help` for the list of available commands.
+- `cpeediff --help` for the list of available subcommands.
-- `cpediff <command> --help` for the list of available options for a command.
+- `cpediff <command> --help` for the list of available options for a subcommand.

-Currently, the following commands are available:
+Currently, the following subcommands are available:
-- `cpediff diff <old> <new>`: Find differences between two CPEE process trees given as XML documents.
-The diff is given as a sequence of edit operations endoded in an XML document.
+- `diff <old> <new>`: Find differences between two CPEE process trees given as XML documents.
+The diff is given as a sequence of edit operations encoded in an XML document.
-- `cpediff patch <old> <editScript>`: Apply an edit script produced by CpeeDiff to a CPEE process tree.
-The old tree must be identical to the old tree that was used to generate the edit script.
+- `patch <old> [editScript]`: Apply an edit script produced by CpeeDiff to a CPEE process tree.
+The given tree must be identical to the tree that was used to generate the edit script.
-- `cpediff merge <base> <branch1> <branch2>`: Perform a three-way merge on the specified process trees.
+- `merge <base> <branch1> <branch2>`: Perform a three-way merge with the given process trees.
-- `cpediff eval <suite>`: Run the automated evaluation framework with the specified test suite.
+- `eval <suite>`: Run the automated evaluation framework with the selected test suite.

 By default, output XML documents are unformatted and (nearly) impossible to navigate for humans.
 To pretty-print XML output, use the `--pretty` option.
 ### As a module